 A Long Way From Her

 The year is 1983.
-Nineteen-year-old Lyndi Wimpel has graduated from high school.
-It's time for her to leave home but her mom doesn't want her to go and Lyndi doesn't think she can because she's dyslexic.
-When her dad demands that she get a job, Lyndi joins a youth group.
-Despite her parents' protests, Lyndi sets out on her adventure.
+Despite her difficulties with learning, nineteen-year-old Lyndi Wimpel has graduated from high school.
+It's time for her to leave home but her mom doesn't want her to go and Lyndi doesn't think she can.
+But when her dad demands that she get a job, Lyndi joins a youth group.
+Her parents' advice her against going but Lyndi sets out on her adventure.
 The places she visits, the people she meets and the experiences she has shape and transforms her.
 And Lyndi learns that she's capable of more than she--or her parents--ever dreamed.

 Her, She, I

-A collection of women's fiction.
-All seventeen short stories have an air of mystery.
+A collection of women's fiction with an air of mystery.

 Something Special for Pearl